Contract All | Expand All

 After the verdict, the Estate's lead counsel, Ron Denman, commented "through the jury verdict, it appears the people of south Florida demand accountability from the lawyers (and guardians) appointed by the legal system to represent the interests, and protect the assets, of its incapacitated citizens."

-Gerard (Jerry) Duignan joined The Bleakley Bavol Law Firm in 2016.
+Gerard (Jerry) Duignan joined Bleakley Bavol Denman & Grace in 2016.
 Duignan has extensive experience litigating first and third party insurance matters.